-On Sunday, March 15, 2020, my spooky new book PARANORMAL WALES was unleashed upon the world, and should now be available in all good bookshops.
+On Sunday, March 15, 2020, my spooky new full-colour title was unleashed upon the world, and is now available from all good bookshops.

 Ahead of its release I did an interview with Jenny White for the Western Mail newspaper, and here are some of my answers about the book writing process:

 What inspired this book and, more broadly, what has inspired your fascination with the paranormal stories of Wales?

 I’ve been fascinated with ghost stories for as long as I can remember, but I have no idea when and why it started.
 Maybe it was during my school trips to Llangrannog which, as anyone who was in Welsh language education will know, is incredibly haunted by a certain Black Nun!